natasjja/3-serverless-patterns/README.md

 # AWS Serverless Community Day

-## 4 Serverless Patterns Demo
+### **4 Serverless Patterns**

-There is a project directory for each pattern:
+There's a project directory for each pattern:

-- `data-processing`: Data Processing Pipeline Pattern
+- Data Processing
-- `simple-web-service`: Simple Web Service Pattern
+- Simple Web Service
+- Fan-Out
+-

 &nbsp;

-### __Notes__
+### **Deploying a service**

+- Sign in to AWS via [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

+- `cd` into a service

+- Run `npm install`

+- Run `sls deploy` to deploy the service

+- Watch your stack come to life in the AWS console! 🎉

+&nbsp;

 Each service was created with a Serverless Framework template.

-Run `serverless create --template aws-nodejs` in a new direcrtory to create your own from scratch.
+Run `serverless create --template aws-nodejs` in a new direcrtory to create your own services.